dragonish/obsidian-abbreviations/README.md

 ### Metadata keyword

 This plugin allows you to customize the keyword that read abbreviations from [properties](https://help.obsidian.md/Editing+and+formatting/Properties), default value is `abbr`.

+### Mark abbreviations in Source mode

+In Source mode, mark abbreviations just like in Live Preview and Reading view.

 ### Global abbreviations